ExtremeElectronics/PP-Lynx/README.md

 |__________________________________________|
 ```

-A port (mostly) of the EPS32 PALE Emulator by Charles Peter Debenham Todd   https://github.com/retrogubbins/PaleESP32VGA
+A port (mostly) of the EPS32 PALE Emulator by Charles Peter Debenham Todd   https://github.com/retrogubbins/PaleESP32VGA to a PIPico processor and a 240x320 display

 A big thanks to the details  and manuals in https://github.com/ukscone/Camputers-Lynx Russell Davis Lynx Archive